Exodus (DMX album): Background

 Musicians Bono, Griselda, and Lil Wayne, as well as DMX's daughter, Sonovah, appear on the album.
 Late rapper Pop Smoke was set to appear on the album, but his verse ended up being used in a different song.
 Following DMX's death, his Instagram account released a post with the caption "5/28 The Legacy continues....#ExodusAlbum".
 The album shares its title with DMX's son and its cover was shot by photographer Jonathan Mannion.
 Its track listing was revealed on May 14, 2021, by Swizz Beatz on Instagram.

 Release

 On April 9, 2021, the day of DMX's death, the song "X Moves" was released.
 On April 16, the song "Been to War" by DMX along with Swizz Beatz and French Montana was released as part of the soundtrack for the television series Godfather of Harlem.
-On May 25, the album's first official single, "Hood Blues" was released, which contains features from New York rappers Westside Gunn, Benny the Butcher, and Conway the Machine, credited as Griselda.
+On May 25, the album's first official single, "Hood Blues" was released, which contains features from Buffalo, New York rappers Westside Gunn, Benny the Butcher, and Conway the Machine, credited as Griselda.
 Exodus was released on May 28, 2021.